MoodleCentral Vision Statement Preamble

-For most of my life I have been involved in business even though I became qualified as a secondary teacher in 1981.
+For most of my life I have been involved in business even though I became qualified as a secondary teacher in 1981 in the State of New South Wales Australia.
 Unlike most of my teaching colleagues my life has not been entirely based on education.
 This provides some perspective.

 I began to use my teaching credentials in 2001 and it became obvious to me soon after that education is far more about the administration of education than it is about teaching and learning.
 The education system is a massive delivery system with subject matter the content being delivered.
 What a student learns is almost a secondary consideration.